rubund/yosys/README.md

   into a design with ``read_verilog``, all its packages are available to SystemVerilog files being read into the same design afterwards.

 - SystemVerilog interfaces (SVIs) are supported.
-Input and output modports supported.
+Modports for specifying whether ports are inputs or outputs are supported.

 Building the documentation